lacarabela/wordle/README.md

-# Wordle (Single Player & Battle Mode) - INST126
+# Wordle (Single Player, Two Player & Battle Mode) - INST126
 ## Description
 This Wordle AI game is a text-based version of the popular word puzzle game, featuring two distinct gameplay modes: Single Player Mode and Battle Mode.
 In Single Player Mode, players try to guess a hidden five-letter word based on feedback, mimicking the classic gameplay popularized by the New York Times.
 In Battle Mode, players compete against an AI opponent that improves its guesses based on feedback from its initial guess and subsequent scoring of potential words.
 The game utilizes a text file containing a bank of five-letter words as its source for word selection, ensuring a diverse and challenging experience with each session.

 ## Features
+- **Single Player Mode:** Play the standard NYT Worlde until you grow tired of it!
-- **Single Player Mode:** Play against the AI in a challenge to uncover the hidden word first.
+- **Two Player Mode:** Play against a friend in a battle to see who will figure out their mystery word first.
 - **Battle Mode:** Compete directly with the AI, taking turns to guess the word.
 - **Scoring System:** AI uses a dynamic scoring system to make educated guesses based on previous feedback.
 - **Interactive Interface:** Simple text-based interface for inputting guesses and receiving feedback.